fiverr/passable/documentation/enforce/rules/size/is_not_empty/README.md

 # Size | isNotEmpty

 ## Description
-Returns true if a given value is not empty, false, or zero.
+Checks that your `enforce` value is not empty, false, or zero.
 Reverse implementation of [`isEmpty` (see documentation)](../is_empty/README.md).

 ## usage examples: